sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <a href="https://docs.sourcegraph.com/admin/analytics"><Badge text="Admin" color="violet" size="small" /></a>

 #### Understand usage and quantify the value of using Sourcegraph with in-product analytics
-Our new in-product analytics help admins to understand user engagement, measure efficiency in terms of time saved, and calculate the value of Sourcegraph and its features.
+In-product analytics helps admins understand user engagement, measure efficiency in terms of time saved, and calculate the value of utilizing Sourcegraph.

-These analytics work across all of our products and provide ROI-based metrics such as:
+With charts that detail usage over time and value calculators that quantify the amount of time saved as users search, create insights, run batch changes, and more, you can answer now report on:
 - The number of searches developers have run in Sourcegraph, and how many hours of development time have been saved as a result.
 - How many code insights have been created, viewed, and interacted with.
 - The number of changesets that have been created and merged via batch changes, and how much time has been saved as a result.